 8 How Long Until Spermidine Levels Increase?

-If you supplemented with spermidine or ate foods which contain it, long long until your cell levels were higher?
+If you supplemented with spermidine or ate foods that contain it, long until your cell levels were higher?
 It's difficult to say.
-It seems likely different time periods are needed to raise different types of polyamines.
+Different time periods are likely needed to raise different types of polyamines.

 Spermidine Side Effects

-If your healthy and get this stuff from foods, I don't think there would be any toxicity.
+If your health and you get this stuff from foods, I don't think there would be any toxicity.
 As for supplements, I cannot say.
 No supplement has been tested in humans to see what effects or side effects it might have.
-As a rule, if you decide to take supplements follow these basic guidelines
+As a rule, if you decide to take supplements to follow these basic guidelines

 - start with less than is recommended for the first week

-- stop taking the supplement at least 2 weeks before surgery
+- stop taking the supplement at least two weeks before surgery

-- if you take any medications, talk to your doctor/pharmacist
+- if you take any medications, like blood thinners, etc., talk to your doctor/pharmacist

 Does Spermidine Work?

-Let's cut to the chase.
 Research on spermidine supplements is in its infancy.
-Research is limited mostly to testtube research and mouse studies.
-There's no human evidence -yet- spermidine supplementation helps people live longer or reduces disease.
+Research is limited mainly to test-tube research and mouse studies.
+There's no human evidence -yet- that spermidine supplementation helps people live longer or reduces disease.

 My advice.
-Eat the foods which contain this stuff, skip the spermidine supplements, exercise regularly and say a prayer it all works out at the end of the day.
+Eat the foods that contain this stuff, skip the spermidine supplements, exercise regularly and say a prayer it all works out at the end of the day.